javasks/elasticsearch/README.md

 # elasticsearch

+Elastic search server will be running on port 9200 by default.
+Go to Elastic search website and follow the steps to download and setup in your repective environment.

 This is a sample project which will help in connecting local elastic search server.
 Please find below the rest End point:
 GET: http://localhost:8080/elasticSearch/users/1 -- To get users from employee index